beakbahama/log/docs/existence.md

     - The universal speed limit of light ($c$) in a vacuum.
     - The self-replication (with modification) of matter ("life").

 - **Hypothesized Constructs (Inferred Causes for Observed Effects):** The science community has posited numerous unseen entities or concepts to explain observations that did not fit existing models.
-A final explanation must account for the underlying observations without necessarily needing these specific constructs.
+A final explanation must account for the underlying observations by either *revealing these constructs as unnecessary illusions of a flawed model, or by providing a fundamental, non-ad-hoc explanation for what these phenomena truly are, derived from its own first principles.*
     - **The "Gravitational Force" and "Spacetime Fabric":** Isaac hypothesized a universal attractive force to explain why apples fall and planets orbit in the specific mathematical patterns observed ($a≈GM/r^2$).
 Albert later provided a more accurate mathematical description by hypothesizing a dynamic spacetime fabric that is curved by mass.
 In both cases, the "force" or "fabric" is an inferred causal mechanism for the observed motions.
     - **The "Big Bang Singularity":** This is not something we observe.
 It is a theoretical starting point (a moment of infinite density and temperature) that emerges when the mathematical equations of General Relativity are run backward in time to explain the observed cosmic "expansion."
     - **"Dark Matter":** This was hypothesized because the observed rotation speeds of stars in the outer regions of galaxies are far too high to be explained by the "gravitational force" of the visible stars, gas, and dust alone.
 Dark matter is the name given to the unseen, non-interactive substance thought to provide the extra mass and thus the extra "gravity" needed to hold these galaxies together.